ibm-cloud-docs/cloud-pak-multicloud-management/ansible-getting-started.md

 Red Hat® Ansible Tower automates continuous configurations and deployments.

 Red Hat Ansible Tower is an Internet-based hub that runs your automation tasks.
-You can configure the optional license to use Red Hat Ansible Tower with the automation capability of the IBM Cloud Pak® for Multicloud Management console.
+You can configure the optional license to use Red Hat Ansible Tower with the automation capability of the IBM Cloud Pak® for Multicloud Management.

 ## Before you begin